Courier Insurance Quotes

-What other features should I look for in couriers insurance?
+What other features should I look for with courier insurance?

 While it’s crucial to protect your van and the contents you’re carrying, there are other features worth considering to ensure you protect your vehicle and your livelihood as best you can – for instance:

-- Breakdown cover – This covers breakdown and recovery of your vehicle on the road.
-This cover can include replacements for lost keys.
+- Breakdown cover – This covers the breakdown and recovery of your delivery vehicle on the road.
+This cover can also include replacements for lost keys.

 - Courtesy vehicle – This provides you with a replacement vehicle if yours is being repaired.

 - Personal possessions cover – This compensates you for personal items that are stolen or damaged but only up to a certain amount.
 For example, things like glasses, sunglasses, a phone or built-in stereo.

 - Legal expenses – pays for legal advice if you need to claim for damages or if someone takes you to court.

 Does courier insurance cover the goods I deliver?

 If you choose to add carriage of goods for hire and reward, then your policy should cover the items being delivered.
 If you don’t opt for this, then those items probably won’t be insured, and you run the risk of having to foot the bill for damage or theft yourself.
 If you wish to be reimbursed for the costs of lost merchandise in the event of an accident involving the courier vehicle, be sure to check your policy details and include this coverage.

-If you’re carrying tools and materials that belong to you and that you use for work, then you’ll need a type of insurance called carriage of own goods.
-If you work solely as a courier you may not need this but if you have a second job, it might.
-For example, if your main job is as a builder and you keep tools or equipment in your van as well, it’s worth speaking to your insurer about cover for these items too.
+If you’re carrying tools and materials that belong to you and that you use for work, then you’ll need a type of insurance called ‘carriage of own goods’.
+If you work solely as a courier you may not need this coverage however, it can be useful for those with secondary employment.
+For example, if your side job means you keep tools or equipment in the van you use for your courier deliveries, it’s worth speaking to your insurer about cover for these items too.